intltechventures/Lab.Architecture/Metrics/README.md

 # Ideas for Possible Reporting Metrics
 - Status: WORKING DRAFT

+- For _most_ of these metrics - you could consider reporting Daily, Weekly, Monthly, Quarterly, Year-to-Date numbers...

 ## Metrics: Business
 - Number of Users:
   - New Visitors